Se0ulSeeker/ComfyUI_MiniMaxH3_PrettyPrompt/README.md

 4. Use the buttons at the top to insert common prompt tokens.
 5. Connect the node's `prompt` output to any node that accepts the finished prompt string.

-New nodes start at 610 ?
-350 px and include this basic prompt structure:
+New nodes start with the default recommended MiniMax H3 FL2VA prompt structure:

 ```text
 For the target video, at 0.00 seconds into the target video, <Picture 1> (from [Shot 1]) is fully referenced.